 AWS Bedrock Knowledge Bases is the highest-level abstraction for RAG on AWS.
 You connect an S3 bucket, select an embedding model, and AWS handles the full offline pipeline: parsing, chunking, embedding, and indexing into a managed vector store (backed by OpenSearch Serverless).
 The query API handles embedding + retrieval automatically.

 For teams building on Bedrock LLMs, this is the lowest-friction path to a working RAG system.
-The cost is customization: chunking strategy and retrieval logic are partially configurable but not fully open.
+The cost of customization is that the chunking strategy and retrieval logic are partially configurable but not fully open.

 Naive RAG Architecture